Overview

 Learn how to use Azure CLI commands to build and run container images with Azure Container Registry Tasks.

-Deploy a container to Azure Container Instances with the Azure CLI
+Deploy a container to Azure Container Instances using Azure CLI commands

 Learn how to use Azure CLI commands to deploy a container to Azure Container Instances.